Tutorial: Reliability of Return on Assets as a Profit Indicator

 The pater of American capital theory is Fisher’s (1930) concept that “capital” (asset value, a “fund”) is the present value of prospective profits, discounted by a predetermined interest rate on sovereign bonds.

 The return on assets as a profit indicator has no reliable theoretical support.
-Assets are ill-defined and there is confusion of “capital” as the book value of property, plant & equipment reported on the company’s balance sheet, the calculated present value of discounted prospective net profits, and the flow capital expenditure (CAPX) reported on the company’s cash flow statement.
+Assets are ill-defined and there is confusion about “capital” as the book value of property, plant and equipment reported on the company’s balance sheet, the calculated present value of discounted prospective net profits, and the flow capital expenditure (CAPX) reported on the company’s cash flow statement.

 Heterogeneous Assets